Chaim Gartenberg for The Verge, ‘Christopher Nolan should release Tenet online’:

 Gartenberg goes on to argue for the release of Tenet online, and I couldn’t agree more with his arguments.

 I definitely wonder when the last time Nolan set foot in a public movie theater to watch a movie with a general audience.
 People on their cell phones, people talking to each other, someone coughing, people having to leave to use the restroom and miss a chunk of the movie, children crying, someone nearby smelling like pot and/or alcohol.
 There’s nothing romantic about the theater experience of the early 21st century, and I suspect Nolan is recalling his childhood days at the local cinema in Highgate, the very expensive London suburb where he grew up in the 70’s.
 The social and cultural norms for going to the cinema in Highgate, England in the 70’s are likely very different from those of, say, Bakersfield, California, or Palm Bay, Florida of today.
-Nolan is remembering a time when people didn’t have a maximum attention span of 8 minutes, and a loud, bright distraction in their pocket.
+Nolan is remembering a time when people didn’t have a loud, bright distraction in their pocket.
 And a time when people were just plain respectful to each other in the cinema.

 I have friends with beautiful home theaters.
 Surround sound, 70-inch 4K screens with HDR or projection systems on 100+ inch screens, comfy couches, Cokes and popcorn that cost a reasonable amount of money from the grocery store, and a pause button.
 My own system is fairly minimal as I’m in a bit of a nomad phase now, but it works for me.
 I would rather watch Tenet at home even before this pandemic, and it will be a long time before I’m willing to return to the theater.